BigVISION13/Vision/README.md

 language prompts into actionable workflows.
 The parsing logic lives in `vision/workflow.py` and the web interface is served from `app.py`.

+The web UI also includes a small "Sales AI" helper.
+You can ask questions about sales tactics and receive brief suggestions based on simple heuristics defined in `vision/sales_ai.py`.

 ## Setup

 1. Install dependencies: